A hybrid isogeometric and finite element method: NURBS-enhanced finite element method for hexahedral meshes (NEFEM-HEX): Methodology

-Unlike the original control points, the transformed control points lie in the physical domain (See Figure~\ref{fig:physical_nodes}).
+where $\hat{R}= T^{-1}R$ is the vector of transformed NURBS basis functions and $\hat{C}= T^t C$ is the vector of transformed control points obtained via the transformation matrix $T$ with entries $T_{ij}:=[R_{i}(x_j)]$ where $x_{j}$ is the image of the Greville point $\gamma_{j}$ in \cite{transformed-nurbs1}. \\ Unlike the original control points, the transformed control points lie in the physical domain.
 In addition, the transformed NURBS basis functions and transformed control points preserve the exact geometry representation offered by the original NURBS basis functions and control points \cite{transformed-nurbs1,transformed-nurbs2}.

 Then, we define the local geometric transformation $F_{\mathcal{Q}}:\hat{\mathcal{Q}} \to \mathcal{Q}$ in a piecewise manner as follows: